abpframework/abp/docs/en/Community-Articles/2021-12-13-How-to-Integrate-the-Syncfusion-MVC-Component/POST.md

 * We can do this by creating two view components (one for Styles and the other for Scripts).
 Let's do that.

-First, create a folder structure like below under the **Components** folder.
+First, create a folder structure as shown below under the **Components** folder.

 ![](./component-folder-structure.png)